jschwind/jschwind/README.md

 Born in 1980, Worms, Germany.
 Over 27 years of experience in software development.

 ## 📜 About Me
 I specialize in custom software solutions.
 I started programming in 1997 and founded my first company in 1999.
-For further details, check out my [Website](https://juergen-schwind.de/).

 - **Experience**: 27 years
 - **Nationality**: German